 Hanung joined Watsi on August 1st, 2015.
 Six years ago, Hanung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hanung's most recent donation supported Stanley, a cheerful fifth-grade student from Kenya, to fund corrective surgery to return to school.
+Hanung's most recent donation supported Cho, a homemaker from Burma, to treat a severe infection and restore her mobility.

 Stanley is a fifth-grade student.
 He's the third child in his family of three other siblings and his single mother.
 His mom sells tomatoes in the market to support their family.
 Stanley was brought to the hospital by his concerned and worried mother, where the 12-year-old was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, Stanley has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Stanley, wearing his woolen hat, remains positive about his condition.
 Fortunately, Stanley will be receiving assistance from our medical partner, African Mission Healthcare (AMH).
 He is scheduled to undergo corrective surgery on June 28th.
 AMH is requesting $483 to cover the total cost of his procedure and care.
 “I have been taking him to another hospital but we were facing delay in treatment.
 I am seeking help because my son is feeling pain, is not able to go to school and I just want to see him having his normal life,” said Stanley’s mother.